 Mid-range – Mövenpick Hotel Lausanne is an ideal option for a mid-range hotel in the Ouchy neighbourhood as it has some luxe touches like modern bathrooms and huge, light windows with views over the lake without the hefty price tag.
 Hotel du Boulevard is a good alternative near Lausanne central station.
 If you’re travelling into Lausanne via car, there are some great apartments on Airbnb on the outskirts of the city.

 Luxury – There is no shortage of unbelievably glamorous 5-star hotels in Lausanne if you have a bit more to spend and all the best ones are on the banks of Lake Geneva in the Ouchy neighbourhood.
-Hotel Beau-Rivage Palace’s rooms are skilfully decorated, so you have all the modern amenities you need with classic country house furnishings.
+Hotel Beau-Rivage Palace’s rooms are skillfully decorated, so you have all the modern amenities you need with classic country house furnishings.
 Hotel Royal Savoy Lausanne is equally luxurious if you prefer more modern, minimalist hotels.

 Tours to do in Lausanne